ChrstphrHll/npc_gen/students/Kloya Kershaw.md

 ### Description
 - Gnome Bard from Shadesburry Initiative
 - 5th year Protection student in Jettenia
-- long curly black hair that's put up, Amber eyes, and Pale skin
+- long curly blonde hair that's messy, Amber eyes, and Pale skin
 - Is Heroic and Unconvincing, and has Involvement as their ideal

 ### Organizations